zoeyliu18/Data-driven-Crosslinguistic-Modeling-of-Constituent-Ordering-Preferences/README.md

 # Data-driven-Crosslinguistic-Modeling-of-Constituent-Ordering-Preferences

-Codes, data and results for each chapter in my dissertation!
+Codes, data and results for the experiments in my dissertation!